fraterrisus/dragonjars/README.md

 - Hit Ctrl-B in travel mode to "auto-Bandage" everyone in your party.
 - Fixed some bugs (see list below).

+**Note:** In order to use this program, you'll need a copy of the game's data files (PC version).
+As of this writing, someone operating the "Interplay Entertainment" license seems to be re-issuing the company's old IP on more modern platforms (basically, a bundled version of DOSBOX plus the data files).
+In an effort to not violate their copyright, I will not distribute those data files.
+You can currently buy a copy of _Dragon Wars_ on Steam or GOG for around 10 USD.
+Or, you can head over to the [Internet Archive](https://archive.org/details/msdos_Dragon_Wars_1990) and play a copy for free in your browser, although you won't be able to download it.

 ## Who are you?

 I'm Ben Cordes, aka FraterRisus.
 I'm a giant fan of _Dragon Wars_, and have been since 1990 or so when I bought a copy